BMThi/High-Dimensional-Deep-Learning/README.md

 ------------

-## Organisation :
+## Organisation

-* Lectures : 9 H .
+* Lectures : 9 H.

-* Practical works : 28 H applications on real data sets with Python's libraries Scikit Learn and Keras -Tensorflow.
+* Practical works : 28 H applications on real data sets with Python's libraries Scikit Learn and Keras-Tensorflow.

 ## Evaluation

-* written exam (50 %) -
+* written exam (50 %)

-* project (oral presentation 25%  + notebook (25%) <br>The main objective of this project is to apply the knowledge you acquired during this course by:
+* project (oral presentation 25%  + notebook (25%) <br>
+The main objective of this project is to apply the knowledge you acquired during this course by:

     * Selecting a deep learning algorithm you haven't seen in this course.
     * Explaining how this algorithm works both in a notebook and an oral presentation.
 The notebook must explain in details how the method principles and the experimental procedure